ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - a - (REVIEW) React  Lifting State Up .md

 Practice: extract code to a child component

 <!--
-@Luis:
+@todo:

 Need to  improve instructions for this activity
 - goal of Movie component: display the details of only one movie (it will receive those details through props).
-- keep the import for .json in Main.js / MovieList.js
+- keep the import for .json in MovieList.js

 IF NOT, do codealong (instead of class activity)